JMSkelton/VASPToGULP/README.md

 Optional thresholds controlling when gradients/strain derivatives are output can be set via the `--gradient_threshold` and `--stress_threshold` command-line parameters.

+It is also possible to have a fitting weight added to the elastic constants using the `--elastic_constants_weight` argument.

 The SrO/`IBRION 6` [example](./Example_SrO-IBRION-6) illustrates the basic usage of the script.

 `OUTCARToGULP_ModeMap.py`